Policy guide: Housing

 Blair's supporters in his North-East of England constituency, battling crippling levels of unemployment in a former mining area, needed the guarantee of a decent home for their families at a reasonable rent that council housing provided.

-But, Blair reasoned in articles at the time, that Labour would never again be in a position to help them as a party of government unless it learned to connect with owner occupiers, particularly in the South of England.
+But, Blair reasoned in articles at the time, Labour would never again be in a position to help them as a party of government unless it learned to connect with owner-occupiers, particularly in the South of England.

 Blair's epiphany came at the height of Margaret Thatcher's "right-to-buy" revolution.

 Giving council tenants the opportunity to buy the homes they were living in - at a generous discount - was one of the defining policies of the Thatcher era.